Fodor's Expert Review Flagstaff House Museum of Tea Ware

-All that's good about British colonial architecture is exemplified in the Flagstaff House Museum of Tea Ware's simple white facade, wooden monsoon shutters, and colonnaded verandas.
-Look for hundreds of delicate antique tea sets from the Tang (618–907) through the Qing (1644–1911) dynasties filling the rooms that once housed the commander of the British forces.
+All that's good about British colonial architecture is exemplified in this museum's simple white facade, wooden monsoon shutters, and colonnaded verandas.
+Hundreds of delicate tea sets from the Tang (618–907) through the Qing (1644–1911) dynasties fill rooms that once housed the commander of the British forces.
 Skip the lengthy, confusing tea-ceremony descriptions and concentrate on the porcelain pieces themselves.
-Look out for the unadorned brownish-purple clay of the Yixing pots, whose beauty hinges on perfect form.
-A room on the ground floor has interactive computer stations on the history of tea.
+Be on the lookout for the unadorned brownish-purple clay of the Yixing pots, whose beauty hinges on perfect form.